Overview

 c) Providing Suitable Financial Products and Services

-We are committed to innovate to ensure that our financial products and services are able to cater to vulnerable and underserved groups, taking a fact-based approach to understand, address, and tailor delivery methods based on the needs and preferences of vulnerable groups, including those with lower income levels, physical disabilities, the elderly, and those facing financial hardship.
+We are committed to innovate to expand our range of financial products and services to better align with the needs of the targeted underserved groups based on market research.
+This analysis helps us to better understand, address and tailor delivery methods based on the needs and preferences of our targeted vulnerable groups, including those with physical disabilities, the elderly and those facing financial hardship.

 d) Collaboration and Non-Financial Support

-We are committed to providing relevant and impactful non-financial support for specific vulnerable groups, actively collaborating with social welfare organisations, Higher Education Institutions, and other industry players to expand the reach of inclusive financial services and to improve financial well-being of vulnerable groups.
+We also actively engage with social welfare organisations, Higher Education Institutions and other industry players to expand the reach of inclusive financial services and offers non-financial support for specific underserved groups.

 e) Monitoring and Reporting Progress